Last Updated on 17 May 2024 by Cycloscope

 Klatre LS1 – Pro and Cons

-Some people have reported dizziness and headache after prolonged use, but in my experience everything was fine.
-I wear glasses and did not have any issues or pain.
+Some people have reported dizziness and headaches after prolonged use, but in my experience everything was fine.
+I wore glasses and did not have any issues or pain.
 The listening experience is vivid, even tho in some types of environments the sound is not loud enough.
 Ear plugs are included if you wish to have more isolation.

 If you aim to use the Klatre LS1 while cycling, they are very convenient.
 The fact that you don’t have anything over your head or neck makes them not interfere with your helmet.